-The program is designed for students who have completed their core PhD coursework and are either proposing or working on their dissertation.
-Candidates will take some of the general first year law school courses and advanced law courses in subjects related to their PhD discipline.
+The program is designed for students who have completed their core PhD coursework and are either proposing or working on their dissertation and for established scholars whose research can benefit from legal training.
+MLS students can choose courses at the Law School that are relevant to their research.
+Typically MLS students take one or more of the general first year law school courses and advanced law courses in subjects related to their discipline.
 The particular program of study is individualized to each student and will be set in consultation with a faculty advisor.
 To complete the program and earn the MLS degree, candidates must successfully complete 27 credit hours of coursework.
 Additionally, MLS candidates must be in residence like JD students.

 Read details of the MLS application process, including required documents, submission details, and deadlines.